georgelza/MongoCreator-GoProducer-avro/README.md

 Everything changed a bit... but the idea is still there.

-(If it is not clear, or something is broken (I keep on tinkering the repo), then please email me at georgelza@gmail.com)
+(If it is not clear, or something is broken, I keep on tinkering, then please email).

 George